 If you’ve lost weight and now have loose skin around your body, Dr. Proffitt can help you improve your appearance.
 Body contouring includes cosmetic surgery procedures that reposition and tighten sagging skin that has failed to contract after weight reduction.

 Mobile plastic surgeon Dr. Randy Proffitt is trained in body contouring techniques that help patients who have lost weight after bariatric surgery or intense diet and exercise regimens.

 Who’s the Right Candidate for Body Contouring?

 Weight loss is a very rewarding experience.
 However, it can also bring changes that you did not expect.
-Loose skin can become a problem on areas such as the:
+Loose skin can become a problem in areas such as:

 Men and women who have undergone successful gastric band or gastric bypass procedures are often good candidates for body contouring.
 A good body contouring candidate is healthy and has reached a stable weight.